Abdullah-yasir/better.env/README.md

 ### Syntax
 #### Key Value Pairs
-Creating a variable, it starts with variable name, then equal sign followed by the value of the variable
+Variable is created by writing its name, then equal sign followed by the value of the variable
 ```bash
 # String
 HOST="http://localhost"